 Fibromyalgia symptoms are most debilitating when they affect the brain, head, or face.
 This is due to the close proximity within all of our senses and the effect on them.

-Moreover, the fibromyalgia symptoms that affect this area are quite diverse, creating emotional effects; sleep disturbance; hyper sensitivity to lights, noise, and chemical toxins; and all are accompanied by pain ranging from acute and throbbing to incessant dull ache.
+Moreover, the fibromyalgia symptoms that affect this area are quite diverse, creating emotional effects; sleep disturbance; hypersensitivity to lights, noise, and chemical toxins; and all are accompanied by pain ranging from acute and throbbing to an incessant dull ache.
 Mitigating these varied symptoms is just as varied.

 GI issues on the fibromyalgia symptoms list are often exacerbated by a common co-condition, Irritable Bowel Syndrome, which has more serious GI tract problems than fibro alone.

 A couple of the items on the fibromyalgia symptoms list in this category deserve a tip.
 I personally don’t have much problem with heat, but cold is a different matter.
-My greatest “cold” issues usually occur in the spring or fall when weather fronts often move thru accompanied by a drop-in temperature.
-Being better prepared for weather change is essential with fibromyalgia.
+My greatest “cold” issues usually occur in the spring or fall when weather fronts often move thru accompanied by a drop in temperature.
+Being better prepared for weather changes is essential with fibromyalgia.